tourlast-levin/design-assesment/README.md

    * Your design concept and reasoning
    * How your design fits the Tourlast brand
-   * How it could scale to other brand items (e.g., a flier → t-shirt → backdrop)
+   * How it could scale to other brand items (e.g., a flier → t-shirt → backdrop) if applicable

 ## **What We’re Looking For**